shoutem/shoutem.github.io/_posts/1-1-5-UsingUIToolkit.md

 import { NavigationBar } from '@shoutem/ui/navigation';
 ```

-We prepared some data for you.
-Download [this compressed file](/restaurants/restaurants.zip), extract it and copy the `assets` folder inside of `app` folder.
-The `assets` folder contain static restaurants data in of `restaurants.json` file.
+We prepared mockup restaurants data for you.
+Download [this compressed file](/restaurants/restaurants.zip), extract it and copy the extracted `assets` folder inside of `app` folder.
+The `assets` folder contain static restaurants data in `restaurants.json` file.

 Define a method in `List` class that returns an array of restaurants.